rtcharity/resources.eahub.org/content/tips/community-spotlights.md

 I first discovered EA in high school.
 I am not sure exactly how I found it but I ended up watching <a target="_blank" href="https://www.ted.com/talks/peter_singer_the_why_and_how_of_effective_altruism?language=en">Peter Singer’s TED talk</a> and was hooked.
 I have a super vivid memory of making my first donation to AMF right after watching.
 It was only $8 but I felt like I was doing real impactful good for the first time.

 However, it wasn’t until joining Yale EA that I really identified with the movement and community.
-I found the people in YEA to be some of the most intelligent, inspiring, and caring people I had ever met and I am so lucky to have had them as peers and now as friends.
+I found the people in Yale EA to be some of the most intelligent, inspiring, and caring people I had ever met and I am so lucky to have had them as peers and now as friends.
 They helped me to challenge my prior beliefs and orient my life towards my values.

 ## What is the best advice/resource you've found that you still use today?